 Want to earn continuing education credit for this article?
 Learn more.

-Reiki is considered to be a practice passed down orally from master to student; however, anybody can learn how to apply this healing tradition.
-Administered by laying-on of the hands, Reiki’s popularity is growing in the U.S. Massage therapists who learn to incorporate Reiki into their sessions have an additional, non-invasive tool to help their clients.
+Reiki is considered a practice passed down orally from master to student; however, anybody can learn how to apply this healing tradition.
+Administered by laying-on of the hands, Reiki’s popularity is growing in the United States.
+Massage therapists who learn to incorporate Reiki into their sessions have an additional, non-invasive tool to help their clients.

 Many have debated the correct Reiki hand positions, forgetting that this healing modality is more of an art form than an exact science.
-Even though there are different Reiki schools that teach their own guidelines for hand positioning, a Reiki practitioner’s goal is to help guide proper energy flow in the recipient.
-Luckily, this intention does not rely on precise hand locations.
+Even though different Reiki schools teach their own guidelines for hand positioning, a Reiki practitioner’s goal is to help guide proper energy flow in the recipient – this intention does not rely on precise hand locations.

 In Reiki hand positioning, the thumb and fingers are typically held close together.
-Because each finger contains the ending of a zone or meridian with alternating positive or negative charges, holding them all together creates a linked energy field – resulting in a stronger, unified healing power.
-Since the hand positions are primarily located over the chakras, a deep understanding of the chakra system is helpful when engaging in the study of Reiki.
-Each chakra is associated with its own physical, emotional and spiritual issues; thus, this knowledge is particularly important for the therapeutic nature of a Reiki session.
+Because each finger contains the ending of a zone or meridian with alternating positive or negative charges, keeping them all together creates a linked energy field – resulting in a stronger, unified healing power.
+Since the hand positions are primarily located over the chakras, a deep understanding of the chakra system is helpful when studying of Reiki.
+Each chakra is associated with its own physical, emotional, and spiritual issues; thus, this knowledge is particularly important for the therapeutic nature of a Reiki session.

 Every hand position is typically held for several minutes – or until an energetic change is detected.
-Thus, the practitioner must be in a comfortable, relaxed position.
-Beginning at the most superior chakra and then descending, a general description of Reiki’s hand locations are as follows:
+It’s important for the practitioner to be in a comfortable, relaxed position.
+Beginning at the most superior chakra and then descending, here is a general description of Reiki’s hand positions: